Knowledge Libraries

 • Enabling semantic search portals to archive and retrieve assets,

-• Thus providing tools to reuse assets at different level,
+• Thus providing tools to reuse assets at different levels,

 • Improving the way engineers generate (author) new assets,